theogroup/ogroup.net/src/_posts/2017-12-02-the-o-group-named-as-one-of-the-global-leaders-in-creative-agency-space.md

 ---
-title: 'The O Group Named as a Global Leaders, in Creative Agency Space'
+title: 'The O Group Named as one of the Global Leaders, in Creative Agency Space'
 publish_date: 2017-12-01 00:00:00
 featured: true
 tags: